##6.10.6: handling multiple exceptions: vending machine example

 - Idempotent operations to safely retry transactions after recovery

-Ultimately, exception handling is not merely defensive programming—it’s a design philosophy that shapes user trust and system resilience.
-By treating errors as expected events rather than aberrations, developers create systems that:
+In the long run, exception handling is not merely defensive programming—it’s a design philosophy that shapes user trust and system resilience.
+Think about it: by treating errors as expected events rather than aberrations, developers create systems that:

 - Empower users with clear, actionable feedback during failures